A Pinewood Trails Early Learner making nature soup.

 • The Risk Principle: Forest school offers learners the opportunity to take supported risks appropriate to the environment and to themselves.

-Pinewood Trail Forest School has high ratios of adults to participants to enable supported risk taking.
+Pinewood Trail Forest School has high ratios of adults to children to enable supported risk taking.
 Our Forest School maintains records, policies, and procedures that allow our educators to be confident in offering supported risk-taking opportunities.

 The paperwork includes: